Thatcherwood/Sway-Wayland-Configs/README.md

 - I3Keys -- Show Keybindings in a GUI
 - Swaybg
 - Wayland
-- + some more as seen in the packages file
+- See more installed packages in the packages file.